Walden's hornbill: Habitat

 Male carrying a small fruit.
 As most other hornbills, this species is primarily a frugivore.

-It inhabits closed-canopy forests, also frequenting logged areas and occasionally isolated trees in clearings at an altitudinal range of 400 to 1,200 m Panay and 350 to 950 m in Negros.
+It inhabits closed-canopy forests, also frequenting logged areas and occasionally isolated trees in clearings at an altitudinal range of in Panay and in Negros.
 It prefers areas abundant fruit-bearing trees for feeding and large trees for nesting.
 They are known to live in small and noisy flocks.
 The Walden's hornbills are cavity nesters and use natural or carved-out hollows in tree trunks for its nest.
 As other hornbills, they reproduce very slowly.
 As lack of appropriate nesting sites is a problem, nest boxes are being attached to tree trunks in certain reserves.